Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Backdoor Attacks to SNNs

-where $p_1, p_2,$ and $ p_3$ are different polarities.
-For example, in~\autoref{fig:smart}, $c=2$ lines horizontally and vertically split the image into nine masks.
-The smart attack will decide which mask is the most active, the ``2,c'' mask in this case~\footnote{We also investigate the effect of trigger injection in the least active area in~\autoref{sec:evaluation}.}.

-Once the location is chosen, the smart backdoor attack also selects the best polarity for the trigger, backdoor performance-wise, i.e., the least used polarity in the mask.
-Formally, the polarity $p'$ is selected, given

-Therefore, $p'$ is used for the polarity of the trigger $k$ and is injected in $v'$, randomly and smoothly moving around the mask for all the frames.
+For example, in~\autoref{fig:smart}, $c=2$ lines horizontally and vertically split the image into nine masks, and the smart attack will decide which mask is the most active.
+Let us take~\autoref{fig:smart} as an example, where the bottom middle mask, i.e., ``2,c'' is the most active one.\footnote{We also investigate the effect of trigger injection in the least active area in~\autoref{sec:evaluation}.} Once the location is chosen, the smart attack also selects the best---performance-wise---polarity for the trigger, i.e., the least used polarity in the mask, denoted as $p'$.
+Therefore, $p'$ is used for the trigger's polarity $k$ and is injected in $v'$, randomly and smoothly moving around the mask for all the frames.

 Note that the trigger polarity $p'$ and the mask $v'$ are calculated for the poisoned dataset $m$, i.e., all the poisoned samples have the same trigger location and polarity.
 Formally, the smart backdoor creation function is defined as $\mathcal{A}(\textbf{x}, p', v', T)$, generating a set of moving triggers that are combined with the clean samples to create a set of poisoned samples $\mathcal{D}_{bk}$.